 For joint research and pilot projects focused on scaling housing microfinance in Latin America and Caribbean.

 In partnership with their local affiliate in Macedonia and the Philippines, and through a joint project aimed at AIDS orphans in three African countries.

 With emerging partnerships in Afghanistan and Uganda.

-Through their local Vision Finance affiliates in Mongolia and Peru.
+Through their local Vision Finance affiliates in Peru.

 Government housing agency partnerships:

 - Habitat organizations in Thailand, Brazil, the Philippines, Vietnam, Chile, Costa Rica and South Africa are partnering with government housing agencies.

 - These partnerships target subsidies and construction technical assistance toward low-income housing solutions.